Policy on Pronouns

 POLICY UPDATE (12.16.2020)

 Otis College of Art and Design is committed to fostering an inclusive campus that values self-expression and respect for the variety of communities it serves.
 The College recognizes each community member’s gender pronouns, which may be the pronoun or set of pronouns that an individual would like others to use when talking to or about them.
-Students may submit their pronouns by submitting a Pronoun and Preferred First Name Request form found on The Dashboard - my.otis.edu.
-Please note that this form will allow us to update your pronoun in your student record.
+Students may update their pronouns through the Personal Information page in Student Self Service.
+Please note that this will update your pronoun in your student record.
 It will NOT allow the College to update your pronouns in the Nest.
 Click here for instructions on how to update your pronouns on the Nest.

 It is a firm expectation that Otis community members recognize and use an individual’s pronouns and preferred first names when that information has been provided to them.
 Pronouns and preferred first names should be used whenever speaking with, or referring to, any member of the Otis College community who has indicated such a preference.